Release Date: November 4, 2016

 Purchase your copy at Amazon or Barnes & Noble

 About Edie Melson

 She’s a prolific writer, publishing thousands of articles over the years, and has a popular writing blog, The Write Conversation.
-Edie is a regular contributor on the popular Novel Rocket and Inspire a Fire websites, as well as social media mentor for My Book Therapy and the social media director for Southern Writers Magazine.
+Edie is a regular contributor to the popular Novel Rocket and Inspire a Fire website, as well as social media mentor for My Book Therapy and the social media director for Southern Writers Magazine.

 Fighting Fear, Winning the War at Home When Your Soldier Leaves for Battle, is Edie’s heart project.
 This devotional book for those with family members in the military debuted on Veterans Day, 2011.

 Look for her two newest books for military families debuting in January 2014: While My Son Serves and While My Husband Serves.

 She’s a member of numerous civic and professional organizations, including Blue Star Mothers, the Advanced Writers and Speakers Association, The Christian Pen, and American Christian Fiction Writers.